zentrocdot/Bash/README.md

 ### Motivation

-<p align="justify">When I came to the Linux world scripting became in the focus of my interest.
+<p align="justify">When I came to the <code>Linux world</code> scripting became in the focus of my interest.
 And here the tool of choice is <code>Bash</code>, which is always available.
-Whenever things need to be done, I do them in <code>Bash</code> or <code>Python</code>. <code>Perl 5</code> has recently been added to the latertwo programming languages.
+Whenever things need to be done, I do them in <code>Bash</code> or <code>Python</code>. <code>Perl 5</code> has recently been added to the later two programming languages.
 In general, I try to use the right programming language for a related problem.
 If necessary, I also learn a new programming language.</p>

 ### Introduction

-<p align="justify">The last two weeks I have once again built a prototype computer for various tasks.
+<p align="justify">The last few weeks I have once again built a prototype computer for various tasks.
 While installing the operating system and software and looking through my old hard disks, I found a few interesting scripts.
 I am also posting them here now.
 I am also forced to reconsider what I had programmed and whether it corresponds to the current state of knowledge.</p>

 ### Content

-<p align="justify">This repository is a collection of helpful bash scripts.
+<p align="justify">This repository is a collection of helpful <code>Bash scripts</code>.
 I assume <code>Debian</code>, <code>Ubuntu</code> or <code>Mint</code> as the operating system.
 Recurring tasks can be ideally mapped in algorithms.</p>

 ### Remark